vishwabaruah/compbio_zero2one/tutorial/Omics/transcriptomics/RNAseq/data_preparation/gene_length_from_gff3.md

-# How to get the gene_lengths.txt from gff3 file
+# How to get the gene_lengths.txt file using .gff3 file?

 To extract gene lengths from a GFF3 file, you can use bioinformatics tools and R libraries to process the file and calculate the lengths of genes based on their exons.
 Here's a step-by-step guide to obtaining a `gene_lengths.txt` file from a GFF3 file.